-At Rosehill School we have a caring ethos and the senior leadership team build a culture of trust where school staff feel valued, can be open about their health and wellbeing and know how to access support if they need it.
-This year, together as a school team we have set up the following staff wellbeing opportunities.
+At Rosehill School we have a caring ethos and the Senior Leadership Team build a culture of trust where school staff feel valued, can be open about their health and wellbeing and know how to access support if they need it.

 Rosehill is committed to protecting the health, safety and welfare of staff.
 Preventing stress is a major factor in maintaining the staff wellbeing.

 We do this by providing a supportive workplace culture, ensuring a fair and reasonable workload, ensuring clear and consistent information sharing and providing high quality training and professional development.